HttpAnimation/FYC-Rewrite-V2/README.md

 ### Streaming/Forking - Information

 Forking the repository is useful when you either cannot use a PC for running a lightweight server or cannot use Linux/macOS.
 However, keep in mind that everyone can see your site when you fork the repository, including GitHub.
-Ensure your site complies with [GitHub's TOS](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) to avoid any issues.
+Ensure your site complies with [GitHub's TOS](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) to avoid any issues if you are using a repo that is giving you stolen content remove it or use a local version.

 ### Streaming/Hosting - Information